jesstelford/react-portal-universal/README.md

 library is to render portals also on the server.
 React's DOM `createPortal` requires a DOM node which isn't suitable for the NodeJS environment.

+_NOTE: This is a fork of [`react-portal-universal`](https://github.com/MichalZalecki/react-portal-universal) which [fixes a critical bug encountered during concurrent renders](https://github.com/MichalZalecki/react-portal-universal/issues/5)._

 ## Why?

 Thanks to React Portal Universal you can now render portals on the server.
 But why would I like to do that in the first place?
 That's a great question!